 Cultural Considerations in Advocacy: French-Speaking Africa

-The genesis of this chapter mirrors what every arbitration practitioner is currently witnessing: international arbitration and Africa is without doubt a hot topic these days, and one arrives at this conclusion simply by looking at the number of arbitration conferences with ‘Africa’ as the overarching theme.
+The genesis of this chapter mirrors what every arbitration practitioner is currently witnessing: international arbitration and Africa remains a prolific topic these days, and one arrives at this conclusion simply by looking at the number of (virtual) arbitration conferences with ‘Africa’ as the overarching theme.

 This is not surprising.
-With its immense natural resources and need of infrastructure to sustain its economic growth, Africa is more than ever the promised land for foreign capital, investments and projects.
+With its immense natural resources and need of infrastructure to sustain its economic growth, Africa is more than ever the promised land for foreign capital, investment and projects.
+Although the covid-19 pandemic may have slowed down certain large-scale projects, there is no doubt that foreign and intra-African investments will be strongly encouraged by governments eager to resume the economic growth levels that their economies were experiencing before the pandemic.
 But on the other side of the coin is the proliferation of disputes and arbitrations in particular.
-To have a better sense of recent developments, the last statistical reports from major arbitral institutions are rather enlightening: the International Chamber of Commerce (ICC), for instance, witnessed a stunning rise of 56 per cent in 2016 in the number of parties coming from Africa (compared to 2015) and a further rise of 6.67 per cent in 2017 compared to the previous year.
+To have a better sense of recent developments, one can look at the statistics published by leading arbitral institutions, such as the International Chamber of Commerce (ICC), the London Court of International Arbitration and the International Centre for Settlement of Investment Disputes, which show that arbitrations with an African nexus are on the rise.

 Likewise, the number of arbitral institutions in many African countries has rocketed in recent years, and various countries and cities have their own ‘arbitration week’ (e.g., Mauritius and Johannesburg) or ‘arbitration day’ (e.g., Casablanca).
 In 2016, the International Congress and Convention Association held its annual congress in Mauritius, the first to take place on the African continent.
 All in all, the trend denotes what some describe as the ‘Africanisation of international arbitration’ and the willingness of all stakeholders to promote international arbitration as part and parcel of Africa’s prosperity.